Sudeepthi57/BIPOLAR-FACT/README.md

 Improve UI/UX for better interaction.

-# Note
-Make Sure that you are connecting with the internet so that all the required files and model's should be download in you system.
+1.Make Sure that you are connecting with the internet so that all the required files and model's should be download in you system.

 # License